beakbahama/log/docs/stress.md

 > [!NOTE]
 > ### Evaluation Status: First-Principles Audit
 >
 > This [version](https://github.com/beakbahama/log/blob/e57ef401b97ee93c4117d60ada2b8f196752b2a0/docs/stress.md) of the document has been subjected to the [**Analyze Anything Framework (v1.0)**](https://analyzeanything.org/), a rigorous epistemological protocol designed to stress-test ideas for logical coherence, parsimony, and structural integrity.
-The body of the text below is identical to the audited version, with the exception of the updated "Note on Evolution."
+The body of the text below is identical to the audited version, with the exception of an updated "Note on Evolution" and other minor edits.
 >
 > **Audit Date:** January 2026
 > **Verdict:** The analysis confirmed the work's **Logical Parsimony** and **Internal Coherence**.
 It concluded that the model meets the criteria for a **High-Potential Paradigm Shift**, offering a unified explanation that resolves the evolutionary "puzzle of the human chin" while simultaneously mapping the etiology of chronic modern inflammation.